aptos-labs/aptos-core/aptos-move/move-examples/move-tutorial/README.md

 aptos 1.0.7
 ```

-If you want to use an IDE for working through the examples, at this point we recommend CLion/IntelliJ, which has good support for Aptos Move.
+If you want to use an IDE for working through the examples, we recommend CLion/IntelliJ, which has good support for Aptos Move.

 ## Step 1: Writing my first Move module<span id="Step1"><span>